mathiasrw/monetary-reform/monetary-reform.md

 does not by itself increase the deposits or funds available' for banks to lend.
-Indeed, viewing banks simply as intermediaries ignores the fact that, in reality in the modern economy, commercial banks are the creators of deposit money.

-> ...[R]ather than banks lending out deposits that are placed with them, the act of lending creates deposits - the reverse of the sequence typically described in textbooks."
-[7]
+Indeed, viewing banks simply as intermediaries ignores the fact that, in reality in the modern economy, commercial banks are the creators of deposit money. ... \[R]ather than banks lending out deposits that are placed with them, the act of lending creates deposits - the reverse of the sequence typically described in textbooks." ^7^

 ----

 **BOX 3.
 A**